programmercv/resume_exporter/README.md

 RésuméExporter is a tool to export résumé data from different sources (LinkedIn, Xing, Stackoverflow) to json or xml.

-You can use it as a [command-line tool](#from-the-command-line), as a [ruby library](#in-your-ruby-project) or online at [https://prtfl.io/resume-exporter](https://prtfl.io/resume-exporter).
+You can use it as a [command-line tool](#from-the-command-line), as a [ruby library](#in-your-ruby-project) or online at [https://prtfl.io/](https://prtfl.io/).

-Eventually, this tool is supposed to be one of the pieces of [https://prtfl.io/](https://prtfl.io/) (which is currently still work in progress, though)

 This is my first gem, contributions and feedback are welcome!
 Please be gentle.

+## TL;TR

+You can use RésuméExporter to extract resume data from linkedin, xing or stackoverflow to a json file looking like [that](https://github.com/programmercv/resume_exporter/blob/master/spec/fixtures/example.json)

+You can then use it to host your résumé online, with Github Pages and the ProgrammerCV [jekyll theme](https://github.com/programmercv/theme)

+... or export to .md, .yml, .xml, .pdf, .doc, .html

 ## Installation